 The D Types are great listeners.
 They are uncomfortable at large parties and will often be off by themselves.

 Asking about topics involving future events, such as climate change, will be welcomed with enthusiasm.

 Avoid situations or meetings that are chaotic or loud.
 The same is true for anything that glorifies or describes violence, chaos, or hate.
 Click on the Read More link for more insights.

-Asking about climate change will definitely catch the D-type’s attention.
+Asking about climate change will catch the D-type’s attention.
 It does not mean they believe it, but it involves projections of future events.
 This is right up their alley.
 It will be an interesting and exciting conversation.

 Anything about future events is open season.
-If you are in a business meeting with a Type D person, make sure to incorporate a prospectus on future projections and be prepared to answer detailed questions.
+If you are in a business meeting with a Type D person, incorporate a prospectus on future projections and be prepared to answer detailed questions.
 Types of warning labels are also a friendly topic for discussion.
 For example, you might ask, “How would you phrase this type of warning?”